KapoorAkshit18/Contracts_using_Solidity/Readme.md

 # Blockchain Internship
 ## Nucleon | IIT Jammu

-This study guide is designed to help you review and solidify your understanding of blockchain technology concepts, quiz questions, answer keys, essay prompts, and a comprehensive glossary of key terms.
+This study guide is designed to help us review and solidify our understanding of blockchain technology concepts, quiz questions, answer keys, essay prompts, and a comprehensive glossary of key terms whose answers were learnt through practical examples and demonstrations at the IIT Jammu.

 ## 📚 Table of Contents
 1. [Short-Answer Quiz](#short-answer-quiz)